Eurocamp Holiday Guide (2025): Best Parks, Tips & Costs

 HOWEVER, there is one MASSIVE rule that divides English speakers…

 In France, mandated by law, it is obligatory to wear tight fitting swimwear.
-This includes speedos, jammers and swim briefs.
-For men, basically anything that isn’t board shorts.
+This includes speedos, jammers and swim briefs for men, basically anything that isn’t board shorts.
+For more information about the Swimwear rule in France we’ve written this post on Speedo-Free Eurocamp Holidays in France

 swimwear rule at saint avit loisirs and inflatables pump

-Again, whilst it’s not always obligatory, in many Italian Eurocamps you are required to wear a swim cap.
-Also for hygiene reasons as it helps keep the pool water cleaner by reducing hair and other contaminants.
+Whilst it’s not always obligatory, in some Italian Eurocamp’s you are required to wear a swim cap.
+It helps keep the pool water cleaner by reducing hair and other contaminants.

 Kids’ Club

-Whether it’s Eurocamps kids clubs or the campsites kids club the animators provide Supervised activities that allow children to make friends and enjoy their holiday.
+Whether it’s through Eurocamps kids clubs or the campsites own kids club, the animators on the campsites provide supervised activities that allow children to make friends and enjoy their holiday.
 Most animators will speak English as well as their native language.
+Many of these kids clubs will start at age four and our daughter absolutely loves them. the activities are fun and engaging and it’s a great opportunity to make friends with other children on the campsite.
+It’s also a great opportunity for the caregivers to relax and head to the Spa.

 fun station tents for the eurocamp kids club at camping la garangeoire